Arch0125/Blockchain-eKYC-Consortium/README.md

 Templates used :
 1. Bootstrap Agency for Front-page
-2. Bootstrap NavBar
+2. Bootstrap NavBar - Used in bank homepage, customer homepage
-3. Bootstrap/jquery Form
+3. Bootstrap/jquery Form - Used in Add form, View form, Modify form

 # Requirements
 1. Nodejs